Hiscox-lab/AioMinor/README.md

 </p>
-AioMinor was implemented in Perl programming language, including a main script for nucletide and amino acid varation frequency in virus genome.
+AioMinor was implemented in Perl programming language, including a main script for generation of consensus (dominant) virus genome, and calling of nucletide and amino acid varation frequency in both dominant and minor level.
 It accepts bascalled fastq files derived from Nanopore amplicon sequencing, cleaned/trimmed Illumina amplicon/normal fastq files (single-end or paired-end) with a SARS-CoV-2/other virus genome.
 By default, AioMinor analyses SARS-CoV-2 based on an NCBI reference genome (NC_045512.2), but the user can also provide customized SARS-CoV-2 or other virus genome as a reference.

 ## Installation:
 **1. Create an environment with one step**